 Produced by CSWD, this fridge guide shows you how to use your refrigerator’s humidity settings to make food last longer.
 The back contains a list of common fruits & vegetables—and where to store them to maximize your investment.
 Produced by CSWD.

-Not suitable to print; good for computer viewing.
 Covers over 30 uncut, unopened, and uncooked fruits, veggies, meats, condiments and other typical fridge foods, and how long you can expect them to last on the counter, or in the fridge or freezer.

 A 9-page guide to 116 different types of perishable produce, meats, and other foods, and the optimal method to store them.
 Produced by Eureka Recycling.